Chris4891/-CI-PP2-Quiz2/README.md

 * Vanilla JavaScript is used to implement the game logic and interact with the HTML and CSS
 * Deffrient theme for every quiz

-## Future Implementations
+### Future Implementations
-Future implementations for Quizify could include:
+In the future, Quizify may include additional features such as:
-* More quiz categories
+* Leaderboards: Introducing a competitive element by implementing leaderboards where users can compare their scores with others.
-* User accounts and scores
+* More quiz categories: Expanding the range of quiz categories to reach a larger audience and provide more diverse learning opportunities.
-* Social sharing and leaderboards
+* Social sharing: Integrating social media sharing functionality to allow users to share their quiz results and challenge their friends.

 ## UX Design
 * The app is designed to be simple and user-friendly.